reyestech/Azure-Honeynet-and-Sentinel-Hardening-/README.md

 In this project, I designed and deployed a Security Operations Center (SOC) environment using Microsoft Azure, using Microsoft Sentinel as the central Security Information and Event Management (SIEM) solution.
 To investigate emerging cyberattack behavior, I set up a honeynet by deploying intentionally vulnerable virtual machines running Windows, Linux, and SQL Servers, all of which were exposed to the internet.
 This configuration was designed to attract malicious actors from around the globe, enabling the collection and analysis of real-time attack data and current threat vectors.

 The SOC was designed to log, monitor, and analyze malicious traffic, which facilitated effective incident response.
-After the initial observations, I implemented stringent hardening controls that aligned with regulatory standards, such as NIST SP 800-53.
+After the initial observations, I implemented stringent hardening controls aligned with regulatory standards, such as NIST SP 800-53.
 I followed recommendations from Microsoft Defender for Cloud to enhance the security posture of the cloud infrastructure.

 <p align="center">
   <img src="https://github.com/reyestech/Azure-Honeynet-and-Sentinel-Hardening-/assets/153461962/9859c84f-cf7b-4ccb-8ad7-4bf2dd5a35cb" width="800">